skrey/yellow-extensions/documentation/media.md

 Style sheets
 ------------
 You can customize your website with [CSS](http://en.wikipedia.org/wiki/CSS).
 There's an overall style for the entire website, but you are not limited to using just one.
 A different style can be defined in the meta data of a page, for example `Style: blog` uses the file `media/styles/blog.css`.
+Otherwise, the default style or the name of the folder is used.
 There are [Yellow styles](https://github.com/markseu/yellowcms-extensions/tree/master/styles) you can download.